acq3047/hangman272/README.md

 ### Task 4: Update the latest code changes to GitHub

-Update your GitHub repository with the latest code changes from your local project.
+To keep your GitHub repository up to date with the most recent code changes from your local project, make sure to push the latest changes from your local repository to your GitHub repository.

+***Breakdown list:***
 1. Staging your modifications and creating a commit.
 2. Push the changes to your GitHMub repository

 ## Milestone 4: Create the game class

-In this milestone, we proceed proceed to use the Object Oriented Programming (OOP) paradigm to develop to complete a Hangman game.
+In this milestone, we will utilize the Object-Oriented Programming (OOP) paradigm to create a fully functional Hangman game.
+This involves designing and implementing the game using OOP principles, such as creating classes and objects to represent different elements of the game, including the word to be guessed, the player's progress, and game logic.

 ### Task 1: Create the class

-In this task, we proceed to create another python file callled **milestone_4.py** in which we proceed to create a class called **Hangman** to contain the required proccesss to create a complete Hangman game.
+In this task, we will create a new Python file named **milestone_4.py**.
+Within this file, I will define a class called **Hangman** to encapsulate all the necessary processes for creating a fully functional Hangman game.

+***Breakdown list:***
 1. Create a class called **Hangman**
 2. Create the contruction method (__init__) to initialise the attributes of the class which are **word_list** and **num_lives**
 3. Initialise the attributes: